MysteryBlokHed/iti-lot-simulator/README.md

 since it causes cars to leave disproportionately later than the distribution should imply.

 A continuous flag (`-c`) is available for a more performant and more correct simulation.
+Since the cars leave at the proper time, the calculated lot size will be smaller than the default version.
 The RNG for this version can be skewed (`-s`) to somewhat replicate the distribution of the original probability method.